spacemeat/humon/README.md

     [ ] { } : " ' ` @

-There are three kinds of "nodes" in a Humon token stream: lists, dictionaries (dicts), and values.
+As stated, there are three kinds of nodes in a Humon token stream: lists, dicts, and values.
 These correspond to the same object kinds in JSON, conceptually: A list stores a plurality of other nodes in ordered sequence.
 A dictionary stores a plurality of nodes in ordered sequence, and associated with string keys.
-A value stores a single string value.
-This structure allows for an arbitrary object heirarchy.
+A value stores a single string.
+This structure allows for an arbitrary data heirarchy.

 #### It works like you expect a smart thing to work
 For the most part it looks like JSON, and nothing about it is surprising.
 However, there is one relatively smart aspect of the Humon spec, to do with how comments are associated to related nodes.
 We'll discuss the finer points of comments later but broadly, comments can be searched for, and their associated nodes referenced by APIs.
 Humon has smarts about associating comments as they appear in a token stream, relative to other tokens, in the same way your brain probably does.